dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 ```

 <!-- example of component e.g. get all projects and display as a list -->
+**DspCoreModule** implements the `InjectionToken` `DspApiConnectionToken`.
+The token provides an instance of `KnoraApiConnection` from [`@dasch-swiss/dsp-js`](https://www.npmjs.com/package/@dasch-swiss/dsp-js)
-The **DspCoreModule** is a configuration handler for [`@dasch-swiss/dsp-js`](https://www.npmjs.com/package/@dasch-swiss/dsp-js) which offers all the services to make [DSP-API requests](https://docs.dasch.swiss/developers/knora/api-reference/queries/).
+which offers methods to make requests to [DSP-API](https://docs.dasch.swiss/developers/knora/api-reference/queries/).
-The following `ProjectsComponent` example shows how to implement the two libraries to get all projects form DSP-API:
+The following `ProjectsComponent` example shows how to retrieve all projects from DSP-API:

 ```typescript
 import { Component, Inject, OnInit } from '@angular/core';